-Perhaps one of the greatest benefits is the provision of limited depot-level repair capability at each battalion, where repair work is provided by the FSR.
+Perhaps one of the greatest benefits of the HIMARS program is the provision of limited depot-level repair capability at each battalion, where repair work is provided by the FSR.
 Referred to as the capability to "Fix Forward," some 50% of all HIMARS repairs are performed on location by the FSRs, eliminating wait times and significantly reducing costs.
-Moreover, the FSRs are trained to test and replace circuit card assemblies (CCAs), rather than the LRUs in which they are housed, which reduces the overall logistics footprint and lowers costs -only the CCAs need to be shipped.
+Moreover, the FSRs are trained to test and replace circuit card assemblies (CCAs), rather than the line replaceable units (LRUs) in which they are housed, which reduces the overall logistics footprint and lowers costs -only the CCAs need to be shipped.
 This in-the-field repair capability has also significantly improved deployed launcher availability.
-According to interviews with Lockheed Martin officials, FSRs voiced few concerns over their work environments, safety, or civilian status within the battalion, with several volunteering to return, for a follow-on tour.
+According to interviews with Lockheed Martin officials, FSRs voiced few concerns over their work environments, safety, or civilian status within the battalion, with several volunteering to return for a follow-on tour.